GoblinArchives/LiminalHorror/Liminal-Horror-SRD.md

 Unless marked, the Fallout can only be chosen once per table.
 Each Fallout takes up an inventory slot.
 It cannot be removed.

-**Note to Wardens:** The tone of the stress fallout table reflects the themes and goals of the game.
+**Note to Facilitators:** The tone of the stress fallout table reflects the themes and goals of the game.
 Adjust for what works for your table, adding or changing entries as needed to ratchet up (or dial back) the weird.
 This is the main mechanical dial for the cosmic horror of your game.

 |  | Stress Fallout Tables                                                                                                                                                                                                                                                                                                                 |
 |------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|